 Setting budgeting priorities can seem like a daunting task.
 How do you know which bills to pay first?
 How can you protect your credit from plummeting?
 Is bankruptcy the best option?
-I’m going to break down how to pay your bills, in order of priorities and importance.
+I will explain how to pay your bills in order of priority and importance.
 This is especially helpful if you’re overwhelmed, drowning in debt, or living paycheck to paycheck and just barely getting by.

 Before I dive into it, I want to allow you the opportunity to grab a copy of my debt snowball spreadsheet tracker.
-It’s a simple spreadsheet and all you have to do is enter your debts, and it calculates how long it will take you to pay them off!
+It’s a simple spreadsheet; all you have to do is enter your debts and calculate how long it will take you to pay them off!
 You can play around with it to see how much of a difference an extra $500 payment makes.
 It’s super handy, and it’s totally free for you to use!

 How to Set Budgeting Priorities When You’re Barely Making It